-This Policy document has been provided by the schools IT Support Representative; Subrideo.
 This Policy document refers to the school curriculum network only, and users operating within its confinements.
 This document does in no way associate itself with the school admin network.
 The school admin network is governed by the local authority.

-Any queries arising from this Policyor its implementation, can be taken up directly with the school head teacher, or IT Support Representative: info@subrideo.co.uk
+Any queries arising from this Policy or its implementation, can be taken up directly with the school head teacher or designated e-Safety representative.